kyawmyohlaing/python-backend/GITHUB_README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a pull request
+5. Create a Pull Request

 ## 📄 License